ornelles/ddpcr/README.md

 Additional properties can be placed in the phenotype data frame as factor variables.
 These will be merged with the raw data.

-After ensuring the packages have been installed, a sample work flow is illustrated below.
-The sample data are from a demo run at Wake Forest University on December 4, 2017.
+After ensuring the packages have been installed, the sample work flow below can be run by copying and pasting the text.
+The sample data are from a demonstration run at Wake Forest University on December 4, 2017.

 ```
-## select one CSV file within the directory of files exported by QuantaSoft
+## select any CSV file within the directory of files exported by QuantaSoft
   fd <- system.file("extdata",
     "20171204_DEMO_ORNELLES_A01_Amplitude.csv", package = "ddpcr")